Manitoba Schools Question: Foundation of Manitoba (1870)

 Manitoba became the first western province to join Confederation in 1870.
 The province was created through negotiations between Canada and the provisional Red River government of Louis Riel, following the Red River Resistance/Rebellion.
 One of the key issues in the negotiations was the question of control of education in the new province.
 There was considerable pressure for a system of denominational schools in the new province, for both Protestants and Roman Catholics.
 Although framed as a religious issue, there was also a question of language-politics involved, since at that time, most Protestants in Manitoba were anglophones and most Roman Catholics were francophones.
 Religious control over education thus also related to the language of education.

 The Act of Parliament that created the province, the Manitoba Act, responded to these concerns by giving the province the power to pass laws relating to education, but also by giving constitutional protection to denominational school rights which existed "by Law or practice in the Province at the Union."
 The exact meaning of this provision, and the scope of the constitutional protection it provided, subsequently became a matter of considerable political and legal debate.

 Political and demographic developments (1870–90)

-Soon after the Manitoba Act was passed to create the province, settlers from English Canada, mainly Ontario, began to arrive in greater numbers than they had come prior to the Red River Rebellion (which was, in part, a reaction against them).
+Soon after the Manitoba Act was passed to create the province, settlers from English Canada, mainly Ontario, began to arrive in greater numbers than they had come prior to the Red River Rebellion.

 The Manitoba Act had given equal rights to Protestant and Roman Catholic schools, but by the 1880s, this no longer reflected the linguistic makeup of the province.
 Many Métis had left, and settlers from Quebec were not as numerous as those from Ontario.
 As the Canadian Pacific Railway was completed in 1886, many more English-speaking settlers had begun to arrive.